mbrukman/why-svelte/readme.md

 Within the constraints of Svelte’s syntax and semantics, its output flexibility positions it well for the future.
 It can change its runtime strategy without any changes to components.
-Modern webdevs commonly pair a runtime-only framework with a non-ui compiler like Babel.
+Modern webdev commonly pairs a runtime-only framework with a non-ui compiler like Babel.
 Svelte has a higher degree of freedom by integrating the two.